Soracom Junction

 junction-inspection-escloud

 .
 We will keep the default settings for this stream.
-Then click the Create Kinesis stream button.
+Then click the Create data stream button.

 After the Kinesis stream has been created, we need to create credentials that Junction can use in order to connect to Kinesis.
-For security, we will create a new AWS IAM user with programmatic access which only has permission to access Kinesis.
+For security, we will create a new AWS IAM role that only has access to Kinesis.

 -

 From the AWS Services menu, open the IAM dashboard.
-Then from the Users, click the Add user button.
+Then from the Roles, click the Create role button.

 -